 - Kaveri River (कावेरी नदी)

 12. Winter Residence of Goddes Yamuna

 Kharsali village situated at a distance of just 2 km from Janki Chatti in Yamunotri Road is a must-visit place.
 Most travelers are deprived of seeing this wonderful place due to a lack of information.

 Kharsali, the last village of Yamunotri Valley, is also called the “mother’s house of Goddess Yamuna”.
 When the doors of the temple are closed on the day of “Bhai Dooj” in Yamunotri, the winter idol of Goddess Yamuna is installed in the ancient temple “Sameshwar” of Kharsali village.
 Here the Goddess Yamuna is worshiped throughout the winter.

 Lord Hanuman’s temple is situated in the form of a cave near Yamunotri temple.

-There is a legend about Lord Hanuman visited this place.
-There are idols of Lord Rama, Lord Krishna, Goddess Yamuna, and Lord Hanuman are situated in the cave temple.
+There is a legend about Lord Hanuman visiting this place.
+There are idols of Lord Rama, Lord Krishna, Goddess Yamuna, and Lord Hanuman situated in the cave temple.